 Since it is a design patent, the description of this patent is very brief.
-What is striking are the two circles on both sides of the display, these are characterized as ‘interface’.
-Since it is a handheld, it seems likely that this will be the game control buttons.
+What is striking are the two circles on both sides of the display; these are characterized as ‘interface’.
+Since it is a handheld, it seems likely that these will be the game control buttons.
 LetsGoDigital had a set of 3D renders designed as an illustration.

 The folding device is a bit longer than a regular clamshell phone.
 Looking at the design, it seems to be primarily a mobile gaming device.
 Nevertheless, the device will also have smartphone functions, as the patent refers to the Samsung Galaxy foldable smartphone, citing an article from ConceptPhones about the Samsung Galaxy Wing.

-By bending the display slightly towards each other, you create a good hand position with a slight curve in the screen.
-We have also seen this trend in TVs and gaming monitors in recent years, with the aim of increasing viewing comfort and creating a more intense gaming experience.
+By bending the display slightly towards each other, you create a good hand position with a slight curve on the screen.
+We have also seen this trend in TVs and gaming monitors in recent years, aiming to increase viewing comfort and create a more intense gaming experience.

 The front consists entirely of the screen surface.
 No camera or other sensors can be seen.
-The foldable smartphone from Sharp appears to have two separate housings, which are connected via the display.
+The foldable smartphone from Sharp appears to have two separate housings connected via the display.
 When you place the device open, the housings are neatly placed against each other.
-When you fold the phone a little, a crack appears between the two housings on the fold line.
+A crack appears between the two housings on the fold line when you fold the phone a little.

 About Sharp Kabushiki Kaisha

-About 15 to 20 years ago, before the rise of the smartphone, electronic organizers were very popular.
-Although the possibilities were still very limited compared to the advanced smartphones of today, they were handy devices.
+About 15 to 20 years ago, electronic organizers were very popular before the rise of the smartphone.
+Although the possibilities were still very limited compared to today’s advanced smartphones, they were handy devices.
 Sharp was one of the most prominent players in the field of electronic organizers.